jeremybatesDC/vueGridBaseballCard/README.md

 ### Notes

+the wider the range input is, the less it looks like a toggle.
+Achieving this now. should border curve basically be a toggle? it almost looks like a broken toggle if it's not allowed to grow wide

     //reason that iM ok here with less than 44px is that when they are next to each other, focus UI makes it less of a huge deal if user taps the adjascent box.
 Not ideal but also still clickable

 - group/team bulk stats upload